Feast of the Hunters' Moon: Site and history

+Festival and historical reenactment

 During the festival, participants reenact the annual fall gathering of the French and Native Americans which took place at Fort Ouiatenon in the mid-18th century.
 Participants dress in the garb of the 18th century French soldiers, settlers, and Native Americans who lived in this region.
 Food vendors sell traditional period foods such as rabbit stew, voyageur stew, and venison sausage.
 The program also includes music, marching, dancing and reenacted military maneuvers.